 I am working to put into place an organized system to support an industrywide livestock model (for those that choose to use the service).
 I want the system to be in place so that others can implement into the growth of their own breeding programs.
 My goal is to provide real dollars for those seeking to cull but who are not looking to market alpaca meat themselves.
 At this point, the system is progressing on a small scale in the east, but I am looking to expand throughout the country.
 It's a fine balance of supply and demand and coordinating processing facilities and product transport to buyers.
 The world is a big place and the demand is real.
-It's just a matter of putting all of the pieces into place.
+It's just a matter of putting all of the pieces into What does the future of the alpaca industry look like to you?

 I see the industry continuing to grow but evolving more into a true livestock model operation for sustainability in program development.
-But the most promising future I see is on the faces of alpaca owners who love what and how they live their own unique alpaca lifestyle.
+But the most promising future I see is on the faces of alpaca owners who love what and how they live their own unique alpaca

-Reprinted with permission from Alpaca Culture.
+Reprinted with permission from Alpaca

 www.alpacaculture.com

 Our Region South QLD Northern NSW

 Many people ask us what do we do in our Region?